Partnerships for Health System Improvement (PHSI) – Application Instructions

-For independent researcher applicants with pending academic appointments, you must attach a letter of support from the Dean of the Faculty indicating the date the appointment is expected to take effect.
+- Letter of support in the case of a pending appointment from the Dean of the Faculty indicating the date the appointment is expected to take effect.

-The minimum partner contribution requirement must be met at the time of application.
-The minimum partnership contribution requirement for all applicants is 20% of the total grant amount requested from CIHR.
-The Partnership Details Form will be used to confirm partnership contributions.
-Those partnerships for which a signed Partnership Details Form is not provided at the time of application will not count towards the 20% partnership contribution requirement.
+The minimum partnership contribution requirement for all applicants is 20% of the total grant amount requested from CIHR and must be met at the time of application.
+The letter of support will be used to confirm partnership contributions (cash and/or in-kind).
+Partnerships that are not confirmed at the time of application will not count towards the 20% partnership contribution requirement.

 Information Required from Project Specific Partners